DevExpress-Examples/asp-net-mvc-loading-panel-show-on-page-load/Readme.md

 }
 ```

-To hide the loading panel when all client-side objects are already initialized, call the panel's client [Hide](https://docs.devexpress.com/AspNet/js-ASPxClientLoadingPanel.Hide) method in the `Init` event handler of the last DevExpress MVC Extension of the View.
+To hide the loading panel when all client-side objects are already initialized, call the [ASPxClientLoadingPanel.Hide](https://docs.devexpress.com/AspNet/js-ASPxClientLoadingPanel.Hide) method in the `Init` event handler of the last DevExpress MVC Extension of the View.

 ```jscript
 function OnLabelInit(s, e) {